How to Find Out Why "Check Engine Light" Is on and Avoid Costly Repairs

-This article shows how to understand what your check engine light means, how to reset it, and how to avoid expensive car repair bills.
+This article will show you how to understand what your check engine light means, whether there is a real problem or just a faulty sensor, how to reset the light, and potentially avoid expensive car repair bills.

 Here's what to expect from this article:

-- I'm going to explain how to read your car’s diagnostic codes and avoid an enormous repair bill in case it's only a bad sensor.
+- I'm going to explain how to read your car’s diagnostic codes.

-- I'll also explain how to clear the check engine light so that you can pass an inspection.
+- I'll show you how to clear the light so that you can pass an inspection.